AliTabesh/getting_and_cleaning_data_project/README.md

 It is Ali Tabesh submission for Getting and Cleaning Data course project.

-You can find all information and instructions in "Code Book.Rmd" file and "run_analysis.R" script.
+You can find all information and instructions in "Code-Book.pdf" file and "run_analysis.R" script.

 ## Dataset
 find the information in website below: